Updated November 21, 2023

 - R (te) = taxable equivalent yield for the investor

 - R (tf) = return on tax-free investment (usually a municipal bond)

 - t = investor’s marginal tax rate

-The tax equivalent yield formula is widely used to determine investment in a municipal Bond and if it is equivalent to its corresponding investment in that given taxable Bond.
-On the other hand in case of different tax bracket of a particular investor this calculation is very helpful in taking wise is investment decisions.
+Investors widely use the tax-equivalent yield formula to determine if an investment in a municipal bond is equivalent to its corresponding investment in a taxable bond.
+On the other hand, in the case of different tax brackets of a particular investor, this calculation is very helpful in making wise investment decisions.

 Examples of Tax Equivalent Yield Formula

 Let us assume there are two investors – Investor A and Investor B.

 Investor A falls in the 28 percent tax bracket, whereas invested B uses the tax-equivalent yield formula, like a tax bracket of 20.
 We can make sure whether a municipal bond with an interest rate of 10% per annum would benefit investor A or investor B.

 Tax Equivalent Yield for Investor A is Calculated as: